DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 To access the MIX context, simply press the **MIX** button (located below the OLED display), only if its LED is off.

-_Vektor_ MIX ENVelope is using 3 pages:
+_Vektor_'s MIX context is using 3 pages:

 ![](_img/mixEnvPages.png)